sdecamillis/qgis_nsw_act_topo/README.md

 Here below a step-by-step description of how to use the tools of this project.

-### Instaling QGIS and qgis_nsw_act_topo
+### Installing QGIS and qgis_nsw_act_topo

 * Download and install the software [QGIS](https://qgis.org/).
 If you are new to this software, the [QGIS Documentation](https://docs.qgis.org/3.40/en/docs/user_manual/index.html) is a good starting point.
-If you want to learn more about QGIS and make custom changes to your maps, I would also recommand this [QGIS tutorial](https://www.qgistutorials.com/en/).
+If you want to learn more about QGIS and make custom changes to your maps, I would also recommend this [QGIS tutorial](https://www.qgistutorials.com/en/).
 * [optional] under *Settings->Options->CRS* and *Transforms->Coordinate Transform* in QGIS, untick the option *Ask for datum transformation if several are available*.
 This is a recommended step to avoid the frequent prompts when accessing layer properties.
 The layers can be projected at later steps or at the map layout.
 * [optional] if you wish to load the street layer from OpenStreetMaps as alternative layer to the NWS data, you first have to set up the processing modeler: in the *Processing Toolbox* of QGIS, load the model file located in the dedicated folder of the repository.
 * Download the repository from Github into your local folder.
 You will make changes to your local copy of *qgis_nsw_act_topo*.